devp12345/devs-images-backend-challenge/README.md

 5. `npm test` to run the tests

 ## Endpoints and Application flow
-- Documentation and sample calls for endpoints can be found ([Here](https://documenter.getpostman.com/view/8475596/TVsxBmfea))

 ### User/Customer flow
 - Customer register at `POST /register` which will return a signed token if successful